awsaimlkenyaug/minimal-chess-game/README.md

 # Minimal Chess

-A lightweight chess implementation in JavaScript with all the essential rules and features.
+A lightweight chess implementation in JavaScript with all the essential rules and features, including an AI opponent with multiple difficulty levels.

 ![Chess Game Screenshot](screenshot.png)